22 Apr 2021 HYN Himalayan Yoga Academy

 The beej mantra is ‘Yam’.
 Colour : Green,

 Body functions: Lungs, heart, arms, hands, and thymus gland

 Represents: Love, relationships, joy, peace, forgiveness, trust

 Excessive: Loss of personal boundaries, needy, co-dependent, narcissistic

 5. Vishuddhi (Throat) Chakra

-The throat chakra, or Vishuddha, is located in our throat.
+The throat center, or Vishuddhi, is located in our throat.
 This chakra has to do with our ability to communicate verbally.
 It is symbolically relates the knowledge.
 It gives the sense of ‘I express”.
 This chakra is associated with voicing your expressions and being creative.
 The throat chakra is located right above the heart and is responsible for expressing the truth and sharing your opinion with others.

 The beej mantra is ‘Ham’.
 Colour of the chakra: Blue